Table of contents

 Here is the latest data on the median property prices for Canberra.

-Home prices in Canberra fell again in August, and are only up 0.7% from their August 2023 levels.
+Home prices in Canberra fell again in December, and are down -0.5% from their December 2023 levels.

 The subdued Canberra auction clearance rates throughout the last year are a sign of the weakness of the Canberra property market.